Saint Luke's North Hospital–Smithville

-Saint Luke's North Hospital-Smithville Campus is located at 601 South 169 Highway in Smithville, Missouri.
+Saint Luke's North Hospital–Smithville Campus is located at 601 South 169 Highway in Smithville, Missouri.
 It is the Northland area's first hospital and is a 92-bed facility.

 History

-Smithville Campus was established in 1938 and is located in Smithville, Missouri.
+Smithville Campus was established as Spelman Hospital in 1938 and is located in Smithville, Missouri.

+Arch E. Spelman founded Smithville's first hospital in 1938 in the old downtown, as an 11-bed space.
+By 1962, the hospital had relocated to its current site on U.S. 169 and became known as Spelman Memorial Hospital.
+By 1993, it became known as St. Luke's Northland Hospital.

 The hospital includes Saint Luke's Primary Care–Smithville, a family medicine clinic, an inpatient rehabilitation unit, and an inpatient mental health unit.